Sofía Vergara: 2009 to 2019: Modern Family and rise to prominence

+2020 to present: Later success

 In February 2020, Vergara was announced as a new judge on America's Got Talent, beginning for its fifteenth season.
 She has since appeared on the program for six consecutive seasons.
 In two out of her six seasons as a judge, Vergara's "golden buzzer" selections have won the show (Mayyas in 2022 and Jessica Sanchez in 2025).

 In 2024, Vergara earned a historic nomination for Outstanding Lead Actress in a Limited or Anthology Series or Movie at the Primetime Emmy Awards for her portrayal of Griselda Blanco in the Netflix miniseries Griselda.
 This nomination made her the first Latina born in a Latin American country to be nominated in this category.
 Despite her acclaimed performance, Vergara did not win the Emmy, losing to Jodie Foster.
 She humorously acknowledged the loss, joking that she was "robbed" for the fifth time.
 Vergara's portrayal of Blanco was deeply personal, influenced by the 1996 murder of her older brother, Rafael, by a Colombian cartel.
 This tragedy profoundly impacted her family and motivated her to take on the role, despite the challenges it presented.